PolinaDyka0/CoD/summarize-text/README.md

 ## File Structure
 The tool consists of three main Python files, each serving a distinct purpose:

-- `CoD.py`: Implements the Chain of Density (CoD) prompting.
+- `CoD.py`: implements the Chain of Density (CoD) prompting.
 This file contains the core algorithms and logic that drive the Chain of Density approach.

-- `CoD_summarization.py`: Focuses on the text summarization approach inspired by Chain of Density.
+- `CoD_summarization.py`: focuses on the text summarization approach inspired by Chain of Density.
 This is where the main summarization function CoD_summarization(text) resides, which users can call to generate summaries based on the CoD methodology.

-- `simple_summarization.py`: Offers a simpler text summarization approach.
+- `simple_summarization.py`: offers a simpler text summarization approach.
 This can be used for quick and basic summaries without the iterative enhancements provided by the CoD approach.

 ## Overview